KITKryptoDAO/NoFraudToken/README.md

 # NoFraudToken
-An AI-based Identifier, Database and Bulk Burner for Fraud NFTs
+An AI-assisted Identifier, Database and Bulk Burner for Fraud NFTs